 Jain Diet: Can Eating Like A Monk Be Deemed Sustainable?

 With the coming of globalization, lots of people from all possible nooks and crannies of the world now have numerous opportunities to encounter cultures from far-flung places that not so long ago used to be out of reach.
 Meditation practices, yoga, exotic foods – all of it has become just another run-of-the-mill thing for many of us thanks to the availability of imported products, online shopping and travelling.
-An interest in culture naturally extends to the dietary practices, particularly among those looking for possibilities to enrich their daily menu and shed their excess pounds.
-One of such diets that’s gradually taking root in our society is Jain Diet, a nutrition regimen inseparable from a religion called Jainism.
+An interest in culture naturally extends to the dietary practices, particularly among those looking for possibilities to enrich their daily intake and shed their excess pounds.
+One of such diets that’s gradually taking root in our society is Jain Diet, a nutritional approach inseparable from a religion called Jainism.
 Follow this article to sort out all the peculiarities of the Jain Diet and decide, whether this dietary plan is suitable for you.

 What is Jainism?